Bayesian inference, model selection and likelihood estimation using fast rejection sampling: the Conway-Maxwell-Poisson distribution: Rejection sampling to an intractable likelihood estimator

-Algorithm \ref{alg:exact_cmp_sampler} presents pseudocode of the COM-Poisson sampler for coding on a computer.
-To analyse the efficiency of the COM-Poisson sampler we conducted an experiment in which the sampler was run for different values of $\mu$ and $\nu$ with results presented in Appendix \ref{sec:cmpsamplereff}.
-We show that the sampler can achieve between $50\%$ and $100\%$ acceptance for $\nu > 1$ and $30\%$ and $80\%$ acceptance for $\nu < 1$.
-A comparison of Algorithm \ref{alg:exact_cmp_sampler} with the sampler from \citet{chanialidis2017} is deferred to Section \ref{sec:comparesampeff} where we demonstrate an example of using both algorithms.
+In this experiment we compare the computational run time of the sampler in Algorithm~\ref{alg:exact_cmp_sampler} to that presented in \citet{chanialidis2017} over a wide range of $\mu$ and $\nu$ values.
+To do this, a $128 \times 128$ grid of equally-spaced $\mu \in [1,25]$ and $\nu \in [0.01, 10.0]$ values was constructed.
+At each site $2500$ values were drawn from each sampler and the average time taken to draw from each sampler is computed.
+The plot in Figure~\ref{fig:speed_up} illustrates that Algorithm~\ref{alg:exact_cmp_sampler} is between $1.01$ and $8.01$ times faster.
+From this one can observe that our sampler represents a significant speedup when used in the context of an MCMC algorithm, as outlined in Section~\ref{sec:comparesampeff}.
+This analysis outlines an important aspect of rejection sampling in that the choice of using an efficient envelope must be considered simultaneously with the computational cost of sampling from and constructing this efficient envelope.

+The speedup of our algorithm in Figure~\ref{fig:speed_up} is notably reduced for $\mu >= 10$.
+The reason for this reduction is a subtle artefact of computer generation of Poisson samples for large $\mu$.
+As discussed in \citet{ahrens1982}, computer implementations of Poisson samplers generally switch to a different sampler for values of $\mu \geq 10$.
+Further work could examine methods to overcome this restriction in order to improve our sampler in this region.
+Moreover, the results of the experiment in Figure~\ref{fig:speed_up} can be viewed as a lower bound to the potential speedup of our algorithm.

 Another benefit of rejection sampling algorithms is that they can be implemented in parallel thus speeding up the computation, however care is needed when implementing parallel random number generators with potential issues discussed in \citet{sprng2000}.
 Algorithm \ref{alg:exact_cmp_sampler} gives the pseudocode for the COM-Poisson rejection sampler.